 We all go through high and low points in our lives.
-But when faced with the lows—the puzzling and difficult situations—what do we do?
-How do we react?
-Do we wish things were different?
+It’s easy to be content when things are going well.
+But when faced with the lows—the difficult, puzzling situations—how do we react?
+Do we simply grit our teeth and try to get through them, or do we spend time wishing things were different?

 Paul’s circumstances when he wrote Philippians

-It’s easy to see how Paul could be content while abounding, that is, while his needs were abundantly met.
-But when Paul wrote the Epistle to the Philippians, he was far from being in a pleasant, trouble-free environment.
-He was abased, hungry and lacking, in a prison in Rome.
+It’s easy to see how Paul could be content while abounding—that is, while he had everything he needed.
+But when Paul wrote this epistle to the Philippian believers, he was far from being in a pleasant, trouble-free environment.
+He was a prisoner in Rome, abased and in want.

-Let’s recall who Paul was and how he ended up in prison.
+Let’s recall who Paul was and how he came to be a prisoner.

 God then sent Paul to preach the gospel of Jesus Christ throughout the Roman Empire.
-While many were saved through his preaching, many others opposed him.
-Eventually, he was imprisoned for his faith.
-The Roman prison of ancient times was by no means a comfortable place; we can only imagine how much Paul suffered in such an environment of extreme deprivation.
+While many people were saved through his preaching, others opposed and persecuted him.
+Eventually, he was arrested because of his faith and was brought to Rome as a prisoner.
+We can only imagine how Paul suffered in such a situation.

 If we consider the entire book of Philippians, one thing stands out: the experience and enjoyment of Christ.
-This was Paul’s secret.
-From the moment Paul received the Lord, he began to love and experience Christ.
+This was Paul’s secret to being content.